owlbarn/tutorial/chapters/diffequation.md

 ODEs are often used to describe various dynamic systems.
 In the previous examples there is only one function `y` that changes over time.
 However, a real world system often contains multiple interdependent components, and each can be described by a unique function that evolves over time.
 In the next of this chapter, we will talk about several ODE examples in detail, such as the two-body problem and the Lorenz attractor.
-For now, it suffices for us to look at [@eq:diffequation:twobody_system] and [@eq:diffequation:lorenz] in the sections below and see how they are different from the single-variant ODE so far.
+For now, it suffices for us to look at equations in the sections below and see how they are different from the single-variant ODE so far.
 For example, the Lorenz attractor system has three components that change with time: the rate of convection in the atmospheric flow, the horizontal and vertical temperature variation.

 These two systems are examples of what is called the *first-order linear system of ODE* or just the *linear system of ODE*.
 Generally, if we have: